dawapaljor/sft-report/src/pages/content/0-report.md

 - harassment of Tibetan activist Tsela Zoksang and the Tibetan protesters accompanying her as she climbed a flagpole outside the Hyatt Regency;
 - an attack on four Tibetan activists in a parking garage across from the Hyatt Regency by a group of 10 to 15 men;
 - an attack on Hong Kong and Tibetan protesters at the designated protest area that had been set up for them by police across from the Hyatt Regency;
-- an assault on an elderly Hong Kong protester near the Hyatt Regency;
+- an assault on an elderly Hong Kong protester near the Hyatt Regency and;
-- the stalking of Tibetan protesters by the same group of men who attacked the designated protest area as the protesters left the area near the Hyatt Regency at the end of the protest
+- the stalking of Tibetan protesters by the same group of men who attacked the designated protest area as the protesters left the area near the Hyatt Regency at the end of the protest.

 ### On the Route from Downtown San Francisco to the Filoli Estate